Email Templates

 }'

-You can mix any regular properties that are valid for submission as well, e.g., "reference" or "replyTo".
+You can include any other valid properties for submission, such as "reference" or "replyTo".

-EmailEngine supports Handlebars syntax in the templates.
-You have to set the "render" property with replacement parameters to use it.
+EmailEngine supports Handlebars syntax in templates.
+To utilize this feature, set the "render" property with the necessary replacement parameters.

 <p>Hello {{params.name}}!</p>